awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

 A simple class that shows how to create and manage datasets.
 Also shows how to create a manifest file based on images found in an S3 bucket.
 Used by `train_host.py`.

 Manifest files are used to create training and test datasets. `train_host.py` uses `datasets.py` to create training and (optionally) test manifest files, and upload them to an S3 bucket location that you specify.
-For more information about manifest files, see https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/create-dataset-ground-truth.html.
+For more information about manifest files, see [Creating a dataset using an Amazon SageMaker Ground Truth manifest file](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/create-dataset-ground-truth.html).

 ### hosting.py
 A simple class that shows how to start and stop an Amazon Lookout for Vision project.
 Also shows how to list hosted